vishnu666av/master/README.md

 - It accomplishes this by using a singleton instance of the Presenter (enforced at DI level), and making sure the view (activity) only attaches itself to the presenter at first time of creation.
-- Subsequent device rotations will not retain the activity instance, however, as the Presenter is singleton and view checks whether it needs to 're-attach' itself, ui state is remembered and app does not crash.
+- There is no special treatment to prevent activity recreation in place, so subsequent device rotations will not retain the activity instance.
+- However, as the Presenter is singleton and view checks whether it needs to 're-attach' itself, ui state is remembered and app does not crash.
+- When the user presses back button, the presenter is detached from the view and all the ongoing api calls are aborted.
+  We can't use the onDestroy() call because the activity instance is not retained.
 - The app does not cache any retrofit responses.
-Although the local database pipeline is wired in, currently no data is saved in the local database.
+Although the local database pipeline is wired in, currently no data is saved in it.

-### [REASONS] Tools and libraries
+### Tools and libraries

 - Activity, Jetpack compose, and material components for building the ui
   - using RecyclerView, ConstraintLayout and DataBinding would have been possible too,